Healthdirect Free Australian health advice you can count on.

 • Vaccines are usually very safe with only minor side effects.

-• Visit your doctor at least 6 weeks (and preferably 12 weeks) before you leave Australia, to receive any vaccines you might need for travel.
+• Visit your doctor 6 to 12 weeks before you travel, so you can have any vaccines you might need.

 What is vaccination?

-Vaccination is a way to protect yourself against certain infections.
+Vaccination helps keeps you safe from certain infections.
 Vaccines contain tiny amounts of dead or weakened viruses, bacteria, or other substances that help your immune system prepare to fight a future infection.
-Vaccination is safe and effective and is especially important when travelling.
+Vaccination is safe, effective and especially important when travelling.

 Why should I get vaccinated before I travel?